albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 Thereupon, Tosu hit him.

-<strong>Hekiganroku - Case 80: Joshu and a "Newborn Infant"</strong>
+### Hekiganroku - Case 80: Joshu and a "Newborn Infant"

 A monk asked Joshu,

-  "Does a newborn infant have the Six Functions [1] or not?"
+  "Does a newborn infant have the Six Functions <sup>1</sup> or not?"

 Joshu said,